Morocco–Qatar relations: Western Sahara

 Qatar has confirmed its support for Morocco over Western Sahara, however their support is sporadic and unstable due to perceived bias news from Al Jazeera and its interview with a number of Sahrawi dissidents opposing Moroccan Government.
 However, with the Qatar crisis occurred in 2017, Al Jazeera has shifted into a more pro-Moroccan stance, in line with the Qatari Government.

 Political

 After Hamad bin Khalifa Al-Thani successfully deposed his father Khalifa bin Hamad Al Thani in 1995, he was not immediately accepted by Hassan II.
 Qatar had uncertain relations with Morocco in the years proceeding Hamad's succession, mainly due to Qatar's existing relations with Algeria and Al Jazeera's unfavorable coverage of Morocco.

 In June 2000, Morocco withdrew its ambassador to Doha in response to Qatar casting a vote for Germany rather than Morocco in the host selection for the 2006 FIFA World Cup.
 The two countries agreed to resume normal diplomatic relations in October 2000.
 Nonetheless, relations continued to experience highs and lows.
 Qatar's purchase of British-made weapons for Algeria was not received well by Rabat, and Moroccan media criticized Qatar-based Al Jazeera for producing programs that were dubbed "anti-Moroccan".

+In August 2023, Qatar expressed interest in helping to mediate between Morocco and Algeria.
+According to a statement by the Qatari Ministry of Foreign Affairs, mending the relationship between the two countries "represents a major concern of the State of Qatar".